 Assistance is always available from the British Museum’s Visitor Services team during your visit.
 Staff members are easily identifiable (they’ll be wearing blue or black shirts, and a red lanyard/name badge).
 Assistance can also be requested at the Ticket Desk in the Great Court.

 Accessible Parking at the British Museum in London

 A limited number of accessible parking spaces are available on-site to Blue Badge holders.
 These spaces must be booked with the British Museum in advance of your visit though – either by email (email@example.com) or by phone (+44 (0)20 7323 8181).

 There are also public Blue Badge parking spaces near the British Museum too (on Montague Place, Montague Street and Coptic Street).
 These can’t be booked in advance though – so if you plan to use one of these public Blue Badge parking spaces, you will just have to hope that one is empty.

-Getting to the British Museum by public transport
+Getting to the British Museum in London using Public Transport

 The Tube (Underground):